 Finally, I've been able to return to work!
 I have been just itching to perform for some clients and this past quarter couldn't come soon enough.
-My first show since March!
+I love being back into the swing of working!

 If you didn't catch my recent blog, I performed in Europe back in late February of 2020, so my wife and I made a little vacation out of it.
 We were set to tour several countries for 24 days, and we somehow narrowly avoided the European spread of COVID-19.
 We arrived home in the United States just 2 days before flights were restricted.
 Little did we know that we'd be off work for even longer upon our return.

 My heart hurts for all those who were affected by this pandemic.
 The countless folks who lost their lives, the people who weren't able to get unemployment or another type of income support, as well as the folks who were not able to stay at home.
 While many of us were holed up safely at home, many people (like my mother-in-law, who is a nurse), had to clock in even though they were putting themselves in harm's way.
 Towards the beginning, her hospital temporarily ran out of masks- so scary!
 Thank you to my community of great wedding and event vendors for being a helpful support system throughout the course of the pandemic.
 I'm so honored to be a part of this close-knit family.